Farming as if people mattered

 This is a big deal for cities: if we could make each building produce its food and treat its waste, cities could become truly sustainable

-In collaboration with Something and Son and Lambeth Council, we are designing a space in South London for Food makers, Urban Farmers and Food creatives.
+In collaboration with Lambeth Council, we are designing a space in South London for Food makers, Urban Farmers and Food creatives.

 The community will benefit by getting Jobs, training and Business Support for food businesses, bringing together all farmers, chefs, entrepreneurs, bakers, brewers and food manufacturers to create amazing food and grow their businesses, aiming to become a hub in food innovation